-As I mentioned in my hangover helper post on Wednesday, the hair of the dog has long been considered an effective means of treating this kind of self-inflicted wound.
+The hair of the dog has long been considered an effective means of treating the hangover, a kind of self-inflicted wound.
 In Imbibe!, his exhaustively researched history of (mostly) 19th century drinks, author David Wondrich makes the case that the primordial versions of the cocktail were developed with the aim of finding a better hangover remedy in what he calls "the age before aspirin, Advil, or morphine, an age without Alka-Seltzer, Pepto-Bismol, or Starbucks' bottled Frappucino."

 Here's an 1887 version of a morning fog cutter, from that year's edition of Jerry Thomas' Bar-Tender's Guide: the Morning Glory Cocktail.